 We analyzed the elements, saying "We absolutely can't leave this out" and "People will be happy if we have this kind of thing in the mecha."
 Then we created original setting such as an evil nuclear-type Gundam.
-We added these kinds of new elements little by little, but since we'd gathered so many people who loved Mobile Suit Gundam on the site, there was always a tendency to lean towards Mobile Suit Gundam no matter what.
+We added these kinds of new elements little by little, but since we'd gathered so many people who loved Mobile Suit Gundam in the studio, there was always a tendency to lean towards Mobile Suit Gundam no matter what.
 In particular, after the change of director, I think the drama was a little weak because it turned into a story about the Delaz Fleet completing its mission with the bare minimum of personnel, and about trying to stop it.

 Ultimately, since we couldn't escape very far from the world of Mobile Suit Gundam, there's always a sense in which it's a reduced reproduction.
 (4) Even more so in the limited medium of video.
 Honestly, it couldn't surpass the first, but we wanted to show various possibilities that Mobile Suit Gundam held.